ZhiyuanArbin/ChannelManagerArchitecture/README.md

 # Battery Testing Service Architecture

-## Overview

-The Battery Testing Service is designed for controlling and monitoring battery testing equipment.
-It is specifically tailored for an embedded Linux environment running on an STM32MP157 System on Chip (SoC), which features dual A7 cores and an M4 core.
-The application leverages the A7 cores for high-level control and data processing, while the M4 core handles low-level hardware interactions.

 ## Architecture

 The architecture is structured around a separation of concerns, with distinct control and data planes.
 This design facilitates efficient task management, asynchronous communication, and real-time data processing.